 Ferguson says that she has greatly enjoyed her introductory experience in radio, traveling to conduct and record interviews, researching and meeting new people.
 However, her experience, both at NCPR and in the Adirondacks, has only started.
 “The Academic Semester in the Adirondacks offers a wide spectrum of hands-on internships during the fall semester,” she concluded, “and I'm lucky to have started mine early!”
-Ferguson's NCPR internship is supported by the Summer Internship Support Fund managed by Hamilton's Career and Life Outcomes Center.
+Ferguson's NCPR internship is supported by the Summer Internship Support Fund managed by Hamilton's Career Center.

 NCPR Blogs with Julia Ferguson: